StephenGriffies/StephenGriffies.github.io/_pages/teaching.md

 #  <center>Mentoring</center>
 <p align="justify">

-I seek to mentor highly energetic students, post-docs, and visiting professors with a strong background in both mathematical physics and physical oceanography.
+I seek to mentor energetic students, post-docs, and visiting professors with a strong background in mathematical physics and physical oceanography.
 My mentees have a passion and creative talent for diving deep into the fundamentals of ocean physics and for uncovering their impacts on ocean circulation and climate.